learnclang/screencast-rps/README.md

 Can't make it?
 Speak up [in the chat room](https://gitter.im/learnclang/general)

+## Episode 6

+In this episode we will make a huge leap into the world of C++, and translate the program accordingly.
+In the process we will learn a few bits about C++ classes for sure.

 ## Episode 5

 Once we spoke a little more about heap and stack allocation, we will do a quick run of `valgrind` to check for memory leaks.
 And since valgrind is a profiler too, we should give that a whirl as well.